The power supplies issue

 According to the Atari documents and brochures, a C60 cassette — 60 minutes long — can store 100 KiB, so 50 KiB per side of 30 minutes.
 The longest possible program in Atari BASIC can therefore fit on one side of a C60 without any problem if it is saved with the CSAVE

 Each program recorded on cassette tape begins with 20 seconds of an audio sequence with fixed frequencies, called the "leader tone".
 This "leader tone" is used during loading to measure and check the speed of the cassette tape player/recorder.
-Consequently, any tiny programme (ex: 10 PRINT "HELLO, WORLD!"
+Consequently, any tiny program (ex: 10 PRINT "HELLO, WORLD!"

 ) will take at least 25-30 seconds to record.